rabbit19981023/eggshell-membrane/README.md

 ## Usage
-Before you open the `assets/index.html`, you have to do two things below:
+Before you open the website, you have to do things below:

 1. check if `python`, `nodejs`, `typescript` are already installed in your local machine.
 If not:
 - go to official [Python](https://www.python.org/) download and install it.